Contributor: Victoria Lonergan

 Why the key to Australia’s on-screen diversity lies behind the writers room

 With Crazy Rich Asians, Fresh off the Boat and The Farewell, the tides for Asian representation in the US are finally turning, and fast.
 Yet on our own home turf, aspiring actors and writers are questioning why Australia’s television industry is falling behind.

 Actor Rizcel Gagawanan, who was raised in an Australian Filipino household, said that during her first audition for a major television role it became apparent that racial discrimination in the industry was still prevalent.
 “I wanted to turn down the audition the moment I read the script.
-The Filipino characters were stereotyped as maids, gold diggers and people who stole from their employees – it was appalling to read,” she said.
+The Filipino characters were stereotyped as maids and gold diggers – it was appalling to read,” she said.

 Yet after her agent’s advice, Ms Gagawanan auditioned for the part.
 “I know many of my fellow actors have even been asked by them [casting directors] to put on an ‘Asian accent’ which is extremely uncomfortable.
 This is the sort of pickle that many Asian Australian actors find themselves in.
 We want to stand up for what we believe in but at the same time we need to earn a living.”

 Unfortunately, television roles open to Asian Australian actors are scarce.
 According to Screen Australia’s Seeing Ourselves Report (2016), Australians from a non-European heritage accounted for 17 per cent of the population, yet less than 10 per cent of Australian TV characters represented this cultural demographic.